allebone/help.omni.af.mil/docs/PEX/Ops.md

            4. Edit Weapon Events in the same fashion as the Add Function.

 2. **Audit**
       1. Allows the user to retrieve all Weapons Delivery Reports for audit of inventory and scoring.
-The fol owing list is designed to step the user through the Weapons Module Auditing Process.
+The following list is designed to step the user through the Weapons Module Auditing Process.
            1. Navigate to: Ops, Weapons, Training, Audit.
            2. Create and/or Select a Personnel Filter based on the individuals who have submitted weapons reports.
            3. Find Weapon Delivery Reports; “Filter By: